yeoman/yeoman.io/app/codelab.md

 ## Create a new template to show a todo list

-To start from a cleaner slate, delete everything from your views/main.html file except for the div with a class of "jumbotron", which we will replace with the class “container”:
+To start from a cleaner slate, delete everything from your views/main.html file except for the div with a class of "jumbotron", which we will replace with the class "container":

 ```html
 <div class="container">